djlucas/NetworkInventory/README.txt

 ===

 Server2.4:  If this looks familiar, it is.
 Unfortunatly, it has been modified a lot (see the changelog in the Server2.4 folder).
-Patches have been sent to the Sydi author, but I expect it'll be a while before they are even considered.
+Patches have been sent to the Sydi author, but I expect it'll be a while before they are even considered because I did not deal with the Office templates.

 For now, this has been removed and replaced with an empty directory.
 You need to use the branch from my github available at: